code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 </project>
 ```

-We create a `SpringKafkaIntegrationApplication` class that takes care of some basic setup and which also allows to launch the application.
+We create a `SpringKafkaIntegrationApplication` class that takes care of some basic setup and which also allows launching the application.

 ``` java
 package com.codenotfound.kafka.integration;